Cubeir/Vanilla-RTX/README.md

 ## Usage Tips
-- If you've encountered visual bugs (such as some textures exhibiting z-fighting issues, or entities with missing or black textures) consider switching to Experimental option included in Vanilla RTX (or Vanilla RTX Normals).
-This enables various work-in-progress features and updates, which enhance visuals and work around some of ray tracing's technical issues with vanilla resources, but please note that some of them may come with minor drawbacks, side effects, or cause minor incompatibility with other resource packs/add-ons, they can also be unstable and potentially break with future Minecraft updates due to use of undocumented features.
+- If you've encountered visual bugs (such as some textures exhibiting z-fighting issues, or entities with missing or black textures) try switching to Experimental option included in Vanilla RTX (Normals).
+This enables various work-in-progress features and updates, which enhance visuals and work around some of ray tracing's technical issues with vanilla resources, but note that some of them may come with minor drawbacks, side effects, or cause minor incompatibility with other resource packs/add-ons, they can also be unstable and potentially break with future Minecraft updates due to use of undocumented features.

 - If you're experiencing low frame rate, [disable Minecraft's VSync](https://youtu.be/E-gANUpoMus?t=12), you can keep VSync on in your graphics card control panel.
 This also reduces input latency when compared to Minecraft's VSync.